1805 Club

 The 1805 Club was founded in 1990 to accomplish three objectives.
 To assist in the preservation of monuments and memorials relating to Vice- Admiral Lord Horatio Nelson and seafarers of the Georgian era.
 To promote research into the Royal Navy of the Georgian period, and especially of Vice Admiral Lord Nelson.
 To organize cultural and historical events.

 1805 originates from the year of the Battle of Trafalgar, 21 October 1805.
-Club chairman since 2019 is Gerald W (Bill) White.
-The club is a registered charity number 1071871 in England & Wales.
+The 1805 Club is a charity registered in England and Wales: No. 1201272.

+The President of the Club is Admiral Jonathon Band.
+The Club's chairman since 2021 is Captain John A Rodgaard USN (Ret).

 Restoration efforts

 The club restored the imposing churchyard memorial of Admiral Home Popham at St Michael and All Angels Church, Sunninghill, Berkshire, in 1999.
 In the same year it restored the tomb of Admiral Sir Sidney Smith in Père Lachaise Cemetery, Paris.

 In 2006 it was reported that the 1805 club restored the grave of Capt Edward Berry, buried at St Swithin's Church in Walcot as part of their Trafalgar Captains' Memorial Project.

 In 2008, it was reported that the 1805 club restored the grave of Capt John Richards Lapenotière RN, at Menheniot Parish Church near Liskeard.
 The club also recorded the graves of all the British commanding officers at Trafalgar and raised funds to repair seven that were found to be in poor condition.
 The 1805 club documented the graves in their book, The Trafalgar Captains: Their Lives and Memorials.